gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 # Remove those files.
 find /clang1-tools/lib{,exec}/ -name '*.la' -exec rm -fv {} \;

-# Remove the documentation, manpages, and uncessary files.
+# Remove the documentation, manpages, and all unecessary files.
-rm -rf /clang1-tools/share/{info,man,doc,emacs,vim}/*
+rm -rf /clang1-tools/share/{bash-completion,doc,emacs,info,man,vim}/*

 # Strip off debugging symbols from binaries using `llvm-strip`.
 # A large number of files will be reported "The file was not recognized as a valid object file".